kevinma0/kevinma0.github.io/_project/S00-vignettes.md

 "OK.
 What else?"

 As we talked, the shadows in the room become elongated and formless.
-I realized that I had burned myself out studying over the past 4 years, but hadn't done much critical thinking at all.
+I realized that whilte I had burned myself out studying over the past 4 years, I hadn't done much thinking for myself at all.

 She tells me to try going away for a while.